toastmasters-aachen/toastmasters-aachen.github.io/_posts/2022-07-17-willkommen-bei-den-toastmasters-aachen.md

 ---
 layout: post
-title: "A New Chapter in the History of Aachen Toastmasters e.V., established 2014"
+title: " Aachen Toastmasters e.V.
+Has a Revamped Home Online"
 category: news
 published: true
 excerpt: "Toastmasters Aachen e.V. is excited to launch a new and improved homepage."